HTTPArchive/dataform/README.md

-# HTTP Archive BigQuery pipeline with Dataform
+# HTTP Archive datasets pipeline

 This repository handles the HTTP Archive data pipeline, which takes the results of the monthly HTTP Archive run and saves this to the `httparchive` dataset in BigQuery.